 I’m actively engaged with promoting Mental Health First Aid Training for touring members and Addiction Recovery Awareness, having been part of a small team working with the charity Music Support to commission education for music professionals, aimed at removing the stigma associated with these issues and educating our community to feel more confident in providing support on tour.

-In 2021 I was awarded TPI Magazine ‘Unsung Hero Award’ and Pollstar Magazine’s ‘Inaugural Impact International List UK/Euro 2021’ for my services to the industry.
+In 2021 I was awarded TPi Magazine ‘Unsung Hero Award’, won Women in Live Music ‘Tour Manager of the Year’ and made both Pollstar Magazine’s ‘Inaugural Impact International List UK/Euro 2021′ and SheSaidSo ‘Alternative Power 100 List’ for my services to the industry around mental health awareness.

 I’ve continued to keep up-to-date with the constantly evolving nutrition world by regularly attending continuing professional development (CPD) seminars and value having this knowledge which I can use on tour, to the benefit of artists and crew.

-Finally, as part of my developing skillset, I recently completed a Psychotherapy and Counselling Foundation course at Regents University in London and in July 2021 I won the TPi Magazine ‘Unsung Hero Award’ for services to the industry.
+Finally, as part of my developing skillset, I recently completed a Psychotherapy and Counselling Foundation course at Regents University in London.